Buzzwords and permaculture

 Superficially, his intro film is also nice pictures and ‘something to sell’, but behind it hides a world of difference in substance, experience and practical knowledge.
 And yes, he has become a kind of guru for an entire movement, but he is totally down-under and down to earth while also being a soul on fire.
 He has had 15,000 students and consulted in 52 countries for 31 years, so it is certainly not his fault that sustainability has become an empty buzzword.

 You could find him a few years ago walking around the Jordanian desert making gardens out of sand.
-Jordan has one of the driest climates on earth, and it is not without reason that the country is located on the edge of the Dead Sea.
-Barely a drop of rain falls.
+Jordan has one of the driest climates on earth, and it is not without reason that in the country located on the edge of the Dead Sea, barely a drop of rain falls.
 But the water is there if you know how to bring it out.
 So he gave himself the ultimate challenge and overcame it.
 So a Danish temperate climate should be very affordable.

 One of the secrets in the desert – as elsewhere, just look at the Danish landscape from the heyday of the villages – is the fence.
 The fence and the streams.
 When you have a good hedge, moisture is collected, wind and drying are slowed down.
 City dwellers mostly think of fences as so the neighbor can’t stare at one or so you can see where the border is.
 Or decorative aesthetic.
 It is, but it is also vital for a permaculture.
 There is nothing new under the sun, because it is 5000 years old knowledge just with the selective inclusion of new technology.
 And selective in that context will probably require the sorting out of certain forms of destructive technology, which – hopefully – will be regarded by our descendants as hopeless side shoots.